wookie-fatcat/agility/README.md

 Agility is designed to automatically optimise use of the Octopus Agile electricity tariff.
 This is a highly dynamic tariff from the UK energy provider, Octopus.
-Unlike other tariffs, in the Agile Tariff the price of electricity varies every half-hour throughout the day.
+Unlike other tariffs, in the Agile Tariff the price of electricity varies every half-hour throughout the day, based on actual wholesale electricity prices.
 Typically there are very cheap half-hour slots during the night but also sometimes during other times of the day or evening.
 Occasionally, primarily if there's a lot of windy weather, some slots are priced negatively, and you're actually paid for any electricity you use during that slot!

 The Agile Tariff isn't all upsides: during the peak UK electrictity usage period between 16:00 and 19:00 the slots become extremely expensive, but Agility will try to ensure you don't fall foul of them!
+Occasionally there will be days when even the lowest priced slots are quite high, but even these are rarely as high as the Ofgem cap price.

 The pricing of each Agile half-hour slot will differ from day to day.
+The highly variable nature of the Agile tariff makes it very difficult to use effectively without automation,but with the aid of automation, such as provided by Agilty, it's possible to "game" the tariff to make significant savings.

+Octopus releases
-Octopus releases the next day's tariff pricing at around 16:00 each day.
-Agility will automatically fetch this new tariff table as soon as Octopus makes it available.
+the next day's Agile tariff pricing at around 16:00 each day.
+Agility will automatically fetch and use this new tariff table as soon as Octopus makes it available.

 Agility is primarily designed to save you money during the late Autumn, Winter and early Spring months